lecode-official/mvvm-framework/README.md

 git pull https://github.com/lecode-official/mvvm-framework.git
 ```

-The solution is split up into several light-weight projects, which each contain a small portion of the functionality.
+The solution is split up into several light-weight projects, each of them containing a small portion of the functionality.

 For more information, please refer to the [Documentation](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/Documentation.md).

 ## Contributions

 Currently we are not accepting any contributors, but if you want to help, we would greatly appreciate feedback and bug reports.
 To file a bug, please use GitHub's
 issue system.
-Alternatively you can clone the repository and send us a pull request.
+Alternatively, you can clone the repository and send us a pull request.